tpximpact/mhclg-oruk/content/info/accessibility/index.md

 ### Compliance status

-Thia website has been developed against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.This website is partially compliant with the [Web Content Accessibility Guidelines version 2.2 AA](https://www.w3.org/TR/WCAG22/#requirements-for-wcag-2-2) standard, due to the non-compliances listed below.
+This website has been developed against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.This website is partially compliant with the [Web Content Accessibility Guidelines version 2.2 AA](https://www.w3.org/TR/WCAG22/#requirements-for-wcag-2-2) standard, due to the non-compliances listed below.

 ## Non-accessible content

-1.4.4 Resize Text Level AA: On mobile view there is one table that is not responsive and text spills off the screen.

 We understand the importance of making our site accessible to all users, however at this time we have not conducted formal testing with assistive technologies such as screen readers.

 ### Content developed and published by third parties

 The forum is a third-party tool and may not meet accessibility standards.
 A public audit has been published by the Teaching Systems Lab at MIT.
 Please contact hello@openreferraluk.org if you wish to request accessible alternatives to content on the forum.

+We provide links to interactive API documentation created using the SwaggerUI tool.
+In common with all output of this tool, this documentaion may not be accesible.
+Our site provides equivalent infomation in accesible format, but without the interactive features.

 The Open Referral UK website is not able to guarantee the accessibility of third-party content that is neither funded nor developed by, nor under the control of Open Referral UK.